All Root engineered timber floors are manufactured to the highest standards using sustainably sourced wood manufactured by Italian artisans.

 Classic - featuring knots that typically occur in wood for a charming natural finish

 Rustic - including all the glorious knots and quirks such as mini splits in the oak for a rustic and individual feel

-All Root’s engineered wide-planks are manufactured using a three layer construction.
-The top layer of wood is supported by a softwood core (second layer) and balanced by an oak/softwood base (third layer).
+All Root engineered wide-planks are manufactured using the highest standards in 2 Layer & 3 Layer construction.
+All our boards up to 240mm wide are manufactured using Oak, backed on to high quality birch ply.
+When increasing the width to 300mm +, a 3 Layer construction is advised due to movement.
+In this instance the Oak top layer is supported by a softwood core (second layer) and balanced by an oak base (third layer).
 This enables us to manufacture boards up to 500mm wide and over eight metres long.

 Birch plywood is used, rather than the cheaper poplar ply, and bonded using high quality glue between each layer, again increasing stability.